Eva Comfort Classic Mattress Review & Guide

 Good sleep starts with a good mattress, and perhaps one you can get delivered to your door in a box?
 If you’re looking to pick up a mattress online, Eva may be a sound and fuss-free solution to hit snoozeville.
 The Aussie-owned brand spins a concise and rather affordable bedding range including a memory foam pillow, hemp linen, timber bed base and hybrid mattress.

-The Eva mattress is comparatively cheaper than most other mattress-in-a-box brands in the market, with the entire size range priced under $1,000 – not too shabby!
-In comparison, a koala mattress could set you back $1,250 for a king-size model.
-That’s a solid price difference, attributed partly to the fact Eva is still a relatively newcomer to the market (since 2017).
+The Eva Comfort Classic mattress is comparatively cheaper than most other mattress-in-a-box brands in the market, with the entire size range priced under $1,500 – not too shabby!

-Here’s a price and size guide for the Eva mattress:
+Here’s a price and size guide for the Eva Comfort Classic mattress:

-Comfort layers are the key determinant of the feel of any mattress, and Eva’s mattress is composed of six.
+Comfort layers are the key determinant of the feel of any mattress, and Eva Comfort Classic’s mattress is composed of six.
 According to the brand, these were designed to provide optimum comfort by maintaining your ideal body temperature throughout the night, while also supporting your body along the curves and natural lines, to keep your spine aligned and relieve pressure on your back.

 1. Top cover

 The top cover of the Eva Comfort Classic mattress is made of soft, stretchy polyester with extra top-level quilting.
 It’s OEKO-TEX certified, which means the fabric has been tested and certified to be free from harmful chemicals.